 Less restrictive land use regulations.

-If Norwich is to allow for more houses without destroying the rural character and scenic beauty of the town, development should be directed into areas suitable for that growth.
-Specific areas of the town can be designated for lower or higher densities of development.
-Within specific sites, residential structures can be grouped or “clustered” to preserve larger contiguous parcels for agriculture, forestry or the protection of rural character and scenic beauty.
+If Norwich is to retain its uniform rural nature, development if and when required cannot be concentrated in targeted areas.

 Demand for residential housing, high property taxes, and the poor economic return from farming and forestry apply constant pressure for developing open land in Norwich.
 The housing demand is mostly created by regional economic factors (see Chapter 5, Housing Plan) but, as long as the town maintains its attractive rural character, good schools and town services, this demand will most likely continue.